-- 1. The permanent accommodation needs of the District's Gypsy and Traveller community will be met through the provision for 42 permanent pitches by 2038, with approximately 21 permanent pitches to be delivered by 2029, by: - a) protecting existing authorised Gypsy and Traveller sites; - b) supporting the establishment or re-establishment of pitches within an existing authorised Gypsy and Traveller site and/or the extension and/or intensification of existing authorised Gypsy and Traveller sites at: - i.
-GT001: Land at Hayton (for 10 additional pitches); - ii.
-GT002: Land at Treswell (for 5 additional pitches); - iii.
-GT003: Land at Daneshill (for 4 additional pitches) - c) supporting the formalisation of sites in use by the Gypsy and Traveller community at: - i.
+- 1. The permanent accommodation needs of the District's Gypsy and Traveller community will be met through the provision for 42 49 permanent pitches by 2037-2038, with approximately 21 27 permanent pitches to be delivered by 2028-2029, by through a combination of: - a) protecting existing authorised Gypsy and Traveller sites; - b) supporting the establishment or re-establishment of pitches within an existing authorised Gypsy and Traveller site and/or the extension and/or intensification of existing authorised Gypsy and Traveller sites at: - i.
+GT001: Land at Hayton (for 10 additional pitches): - ii.
+GT002: Land at Treswell (for 5 10 additional pitches); - iii.
+GT003: Land at Daneshill (for 4 6 additional pitches) - c) supporting the formalisation of sites in use by the Gypsy and Traveller community at: - i.
 GT004: Land at East Drayton (for 1 additional pitch) - ii.
 GT005: Land at North Blyth (for 4 additional pitches) - 2.
-To meet the identified needs of the Gypsy and Traveller community, development of new Gypsy and Traveller sites, extensions to, existing authorised Gypsy and Traveller sites over the plan period should: - a) address an unmet need identified in the Bassetlaw Gypsy and Traveller Accommodation Needs Assessment Update 2022, or any successor; - b) be located in a sequentially preferable location: within a settlement boundary, then in an edge of settlement location; and, only if suitable sites are not available should out of settlement sites be considered, evidenced by a sequential assessment; - c) be located outside high flood risk areas as defined by national policy1; - d) in the case of an extension, be small scale, intensify the use of an existing authorised, well managed site and/or make effective use of brownfield land, where possible; - e) provide satisfactory access to a range of services such as health and education provision: - f) be of a scale that is appropriate to local character, its local services and infrastructure and would not dominate the nearest settled community; - g) have suitable, safe and convenient access to the highway network; - h) have the ability to connect to all necessary utilities on the site including mains water, electricity supply, drainage, sanitation and provision for the screened storage and collection of refuse, including recyclable materials; - i) have the ability to be well integrated into the local townscape or landscape, have no adverse impact on biodiversity and/or heritage assets and use boundary treatments and screening materials which are sympathetic to the existing urban or rural form; - j) ensure the amenity of the Gypsy and Traveller community and the settled community is managed appropriately in accordance with Policy 48; and - k) ensure that there is sufficient space for the planned number of pitches, outdoor space, day rooms, parking and the safe movement of personal and commercial vehicles;
+To meet the identified needs of the Gypsy and Traveller community, development of Proposals for new Gypsy and Traveller sites, and/or the extensions to, and/or intensification of existing authorised Gypsy and Traveller sites over the plan period to address needs beyond 2028-29 should: - a) address an unmet need identified in the Bassetlaw Gypsy and Traveller Accommodation Needs Assessment Update 2022, or any successor; - b) be located in a sequentially preferable location: within a settlement boundary, then in an edge of settlement location; and, only if suitable sites are not available should out of settlement sites be considered, evidenced by a sequential assessment;

-- 3. Where the identified need has been fully met, small extensions to, or intensification of, an existing authorised, well managed site may be supported if there is a need specific to the household on site and the proposal accords with section 2 of this policy. - 4.
-Any development granted under this policy will be subject to a condition limiting occupancy to Gypsies and Travellers.
+- c) be located outside high flood risk areas as defined by national policy; - d) in the case of an extension, be small scale, intensify the use of an existing authorised, well managed site and/or make effective use of brownfield land, where possible; - e) provide satisfactory access to a range of services such as health and education provision: - f) be of a scale that is appropriate to local character, its local services and infrastructure and would not dominate the nearest settled community: - g) have suitable, safe and convenient access to the highway network; - h) have the ability to connect to all necessary utilities on the site including mains water, electricity supply, drainage, sanitation and provision for the screened storage and collection of refuse, including recyclable materials; - i) have the ability to be well integrated into the local townscape or landscape, have no adverse unacceptable impact on biodiversity and/or heritage assets and use boundary treatments and screening materials which are sympathetic to the existing urban or rural form: - i) ensure the amenity of the Gypsy and Traveller community and the settled community is managed appropriately in accordance with Policy 48; and - k) ensure that there is sufficient space for the planned number of pitches, outdoor space, day rooms, parking and the safe movement of personal and commercial vehicles; - 3.
+Where the identified need has been fully met, small extensions to, or intensification of, an existing authorised, well managed site may be supported if there is a need specific to the household on site and the proposal accords with section Part 2 of this policy. - 4.
+Any development granted under this policy will be subject to a condition limiting occupancy to Gypsies and Travellers. - 5.
+Proposals which result in the loss of existing authorised Gypsy and Traveller sites will not be supported unless it can be demonstrated that there is no longer a need for such accommodation in the District.